ni/systemlink-operations-handbook/handbook/rbac/rbac.md

 Systems, data, and analysis routines (collectively referred to as resources) are unique to individual workspaces.
 No resource occupies multiple workspaces.
 Some resources may be moved between workspaces.
 If a resource is duplicated the user is prompted to choose a workspace for the new resource.

-!!! note "Special Considerations for DataFinder"
+#### Exceptions for Workspaces

+The following resources in SystemLink have limitations or exceptions from the broader rules described above.

-    DataFinder instances are global (meaning any user can view the DataFinder instance), but DataFinder Search Areas defined within a DataFinder instance are scoped to a single workspace.
+- **DataFinder**: DataFinder instances are global (meaning any user can view the DataFinder instance), but DataFinder Search Areas defined within a DataFinder instance are scoped to a single workspace.
 Search areas can only index File Ingestion Service data for the DataFinder Search Area's corresponding workspace.

+- **Notifications**: Notification strategies, groups, and email templates are not scoped to a single workspace.
+These may be used with any alarm rule regardless of the workspace of the alarm rule.

+- **Jupyter Notebook**: Jupyter Notebooks are not managed by SystemLink's RBAC.
+Refer to [Sharing a Jupyter Notebook](https://www.ni.com/documentation/en/systemlink/latest/data/sharing-a-jupyter-notebook/) for details on how to allow multiple users collaborate with Notebooks.

-### Archived Workspaces
+#### Archived Workspaces

 Workspaces may be archived if they are no longer in use.
 Archival does not delete resources or move resources to a new database or file storage location.
 Archived workspaces are only accessible to users with the [**Server Administrator**](#server-administrator-role) role.
 Resources in archived workspaces cannot be created, updated, or deleted.
 Resources may be duplicated or moved into a non-archived workspace.
 All active alarms are automatically cleared when a workspace is archived.

 ### Users and Roles

 Users, systems, and analysis procedures are assigned roles within the context of a workspace.
+Users may have different roles in different workspace.
 Roles grant privileges that allow access to the various SystemLink applications and the data exposed by those applications.
 Privileges explicitly grant what you *can* do - there are no *deny* privileges.
 Due to this a user may be assigned multiple roles within a single workspace that collectively describe what the user has access to.
 This is useful to prevent the proliferation of multiple different roles that have similar privileges.
 Instead, simple roles may be defined and composed together by assigning a user each role.

 !!! note "Allow all privileges"